Knowledge & FAQ

 -

-Natural water in the garden is an important resource for a variety of living organisms.
-It provides a habitat for amphibians and also creates a drinking water reservoir for insects, birds and small mammals.
-The increase in biodiversity and acts against pests and diseases on plants.
+Natural water in the garden is an important resource for a variety of living creatures.
+In addition to providing a habitat for various amphibians, it also creates a drinking water reservoir for insects, birds and small mammals.
+The diversity of species increases and thus acts against pests and diseases on plants.

 ENERGY BOOST